 1 Week: $850

 - All enrollments are non-refundable.
-In the event that ISD must cancel in-person instruction due to COVID-19, students will automatically be enrolled in an online session for those same dates or may apply their deposit to our 2022 institute.
+Students who enrolled for in-person instruction prior to its cancellation due to COVID-19, students will automatically be enrolled in an online session for those same dates or may apply their payment to our 2022 institute.

 - After May 31st, there is a $200 late-registration fee.
 Please complete your registration before the end of May to avoid this additional cost.

 - All 1-week students must attend the first week of the session.
 There is no 1-week session during the second week.

 - There is no 1-week enrollment option available for students in interpretation of literature.